rimutaka/lambda-debugger-runtime-emulator/README.md

   ]
 }
 ```
+#### Modifying the policy with your IDs

+You need to replace _Principal_ and _Resource_ IDs with your values before adding the above policy to your queues:

 - _Principal_ - is the IAM role your lambda assumes (check Lambda's Permissions Config tab in the AWS console to find the value)
 - _Resource_ - the ARN of the queue the policy is attached to (see the queue details page in the AWS console to find the value)